RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

 Folder "teams" contains .txt files necessary for my own scraper.

-Licencjat.ipynb is a file which I used for my own calculations.
+Licencjat.ipynb is a file which I used as a tool for my own calculations.
+It is a bit messy as for now, but effective.

 Repository is going to be updated and described better in a future as I finish my final thesis.